Meng0625/immcantation/docs/docker/pipelines.rst

     Illumina format).

-pRESTO pipeline for preprocessing AbSeq data
+NEB AbSeq protocol pRESTO pipeline
 --------------------------------------------------------------------------------

 A start to finish pRESTO processing script for AbSeq data.
 Primer sequences are